MicrosoftDocs/win32/desktop-src/winmsg/wm-getfont.md

-﻿---
+---
-Description: 'Retrieves the font with which the control is currently drawing its text.' ms.assetid: 'a6d05ef5-9933-4d03-a677-a8328bf1cb7d'
+Description: Retrieves the font with which the control is currently drawing its text. ms.assetid: a6d05ef5-9933-4d03-a677-a8328bf1cb7d
-title: 'WM\_GETFONT message'
+title: WM\_GETFONT message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_GETFONT message